lcastri/causalflow/README.md

-# CausalFlow: Causal Discovery Methods for Time-Series Data
+# CausalFlow: Causal Discovery Methods with Observational and Interventional Data from Time-series

 CausalFlow is a python library for causal analysis from time-series data.
 It comprises two causal discovery methods recently released in the literature: